lorenzoladao/lorenzoladao.github.io/index.md

 ### Contact Me

-You can contact me at lorenz.ladao@gmail.com, [github] (https://github.com/lorenzoladao), or [linkedin] (https://www.linkedin.com/in/lorenzo-ladao-6422271a2/).
+You can contact me at lorenz.ladao@gmail.com, [github](https://github.com/lorenzoladao), or [linkedin](https://www.linkedin.com/in/lorenzo-ladao-6422271a2/).